wednesdayaddamsss/wednesdayaddamsss/README.md

 BYI(?) / about me ::

+I want to become an actor when I grow up!

 I am VERY shy when it comes to interacting if you are a new friend, or If I think you're extremely rad.
 I am an ISFJ / INFP!! ^_^

 Once I get to know you I will say hi whenever you're online, when I see you in general, and I will probably just come up to you to c+h, if that is okay.